 Open-source alternatives: all-MiniLM-L6-v2

 For teams with strong infrastructure capabilities and cost sensitivity, self-hosted models make sense.
 All-MiniLM-L6-v2 from sentence-transformers is lightweight, fast, and produces 384-dimension vectors that work well for most applications.
-We use this for clients who need to keep data entirely on-premises or who process enough volume that API costs become prohibitive.
-One client saves $800 monthly by self-hosting versus using OpenAI's API, even accounting for GPU infrastructure costs.
+It's the right fit when data has to stay on-premises or when volume is high enough that API costs become prohibitive.
+At a few hundred million tokens per month, self-hosting routinely saves several hundred dollars monthly versus an API like OpenAI's, even accounting for GPU infrastructure costs.
 The challenge is maintaining the infrastructure, handling model updates, and ensuring consistent uptime.
 You're trading lower per-token costs for higher operational complexity.

 How We Actually Test Models Before Committing